Jason Aldean got his band back together for a virtual appearance on Jimmy Kimmel Live on Monday evening (May 3).

 “Blame It On You” is featured on Aldean’s latest album, 9.

 The Georgia native will return to the stage during the upcoming two nights of JASON ALDEAN: LIVE at The Bonnaroo Farm in Manchester, TN, on May 14th and 15th.
 Limited tickets for Friday evening’s show are still available HERE.
-Those unable to attend can watch the sold-out May 15th show live from home by purchasing tickets HERE.

 Click above to watch Jason Aldean perform “Blame It On You.”